Sunday, May 19, 2013

 Remembering Dr. Martin Luther King Jr.

-This year marks the 27th anniversary of the federal Martin Luther King Jr. holiday, first observed on January 20, 1986.
-Were he alive today (January 15), King would have celebrated his 84th birthday.
-During the coming holiday weekend, millions of Americans will remember the civil rights leader and human rights advocate.
+This year marks the 32nd anniversary of the federal Martin Luther King Jr. holiday, first observed on January 20, 1986.
+Were he alive today, King would have celebrated his 92nd birthday.
+During the holiday weekend, millions of Americans are remembering the civil rights leader, human rights advocate, and theologian.

 King was a husband, a father, and a preacher.
 He was also the preeminent leader of a movement that continues to transform America and the world.
 One of the twentieth century's most influential men, he lived an extraordinary life.